perterdev123/Resume-Parser/README.md

 # Resume Parser

-A simple class to parse your resume to obtain fields like name, email, ph, date of birth
+ simple class to parse your resume to obtain fields like name, email, ph, date of birth

 1.Just include parser.php
 2.Intiate object $obj = new ParseResume( 'path/to/file' );